Gerald-Star/-ServiceNow-Client-Scripts-Project/README.md

-# ServiceNow Incident Management - Client Script Flow
+# ServiceNow Incident Management Project - Client Script Flow

 ## Project Overview
 This project demonstrates the creation and execution of ServiceNow **Client Scripts** to enforce specific behaviors and restrictions in the **Incident** table.